 By now, your lips have completed the peeling process, and the color has become light in color.
 Now, you may return to normal routines.
 However, still, don’t let your lips face friction.
 Your lips will keep healing for up to 6 weeks.
 Every week, more color will surface.
 However, to get the best results, keep your lips moist till the end of the healing phase.
 Avoid direct water pressure, pools, and other water bodies until your lips are fully healed.

-Up to fourteen days after the treatment, you must avoid excess sweating, practicing sports, hot bath, sun/salon tanning, sun exposure, laser or chemical treatment, any cream containing Retin-A or Glycolic acid, heavy household chores, working in a dusty area, and driving in open vehicles.
+Up to fourteen days after the session, you must avoid excess sweating, practicing sports, hot bath, sun/salon tanning, sun exposure, laser or chemical session, any cream containing Retin-A or Glycolic acid, heavy household chores, working in a dusty area, and driving in open vehicles.

 Sixth to Eighth Week:

 Now, your lips will become healed, and you will see the exact result of your lip blush procedure.
 Just use some lip gloss and you are ready to go.
 If your lips are still dry, keep moisturizing them.